Train yourself for Academic Teaching

 Project Based Learning (PBL)

-PBL is SoM's favorite method of teaching children.
-It brings handson learning to children while circumventing rote learning.
-Children need to thinking critically, deeply, and put their brains to work to solve difficult problems.
-They will use Google Search, Youtube, and ChatGPT like tools in almost every class activity.
-It is different from a typical class model where teacher teaches and 20, 30, or 40 children are made to listen to her as the God of knowledge.
+Children will use Google Search, Youtube, and ChatGPT like tools in almost every class activity.
+It is different from a typical class model where teacher teaches and 20, 30, or 40 children are made to listen to her as the source of all knowledge.
 In PBL, teacher is more like a "guide" or "helper" who facilitates learning.
-He is not a know it all!
-He helps students to find solutions on their own from the best information sources available on the internet from best of universities, governments, documentaries or media channels on the internet, and then with that information to solve problems with their own critical and critical thinking.
+She is not a know-it-all!
+She helps students to find solutions on their own from the best information sources available on the internet made available by top universities, governments, documentaries or media channels or on all kinds of websites on the internet, and then with that information they solve problems with their own critical and creative thinking.

 This book may also be useful.
 In general, Edutopia has many videos and articles on PBL.
 They are generally quite good.

-I recommend giving the most importance to the PBL Starter Kit book mentioned above.
+I recommend giving the most importance to the "PBL Starter Kit" book mentioned above.
 That is more complete and is not a difficult read.

 Advantages of Project Based Learning